 In the conversation, we also see an expression that is clearly Spanish, primero Dios que Nadie.

 I asked my uncle about the form: prohibi+de+verb and he said that this is used up to today.
-Another sentence that we can make out of this form is ya prohibi de maneja coche con el maga borracho (the drunk were prohibited from driving).
+An example sentence that we can make out of this form is ya prohibi de maneja coche con el maga borracho (the drunk were prohibited from driving).

 Buchang.
 Buenos días, ñora Ticang.